ETF Investing Guide 2025: Beginner

 Diversification

-ETFs provide instant diversification by holding hundreds or thousands of securities in a single fund, reducing individual stock risk and portfolio volatility.
+ETFs provide instant diversification.
+A single fund can hold hundreds or thousands of securities.
+This reduces individual stock risk and portfolio volatility significantly.

 Low Costs